-“Do-It-Yourself” Orthodontics Are Not Worth the Risk.
+At our clinic in McAllen Texas, Dr. Taylor has seen cases where patients tried using rubber bands to close a gap in their teeth.
+His conclusion is that, “Do-It-Yourself Orthodontics Are Not Worth the Risk”.
 In this day and age, one can find do-it-yourself instructions for nearly everything.
 The most obvious appeal is of course the money that can be saved by tackling a project on your own.
 Typically, there is nothing wrong with going this route.
 However, ideas such as using rubber bands to close gap in teeth can have far worse repercussions.

 Performing orthodontic procedures at home however could be disastrous.
 So disastrous in fact that the American Association of Orthodontists has placed an alert on the homepage of their website in order to inform the public of the inherent risks of attempting to move teeth without the direct supervision of an orthodontist.